Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Over 10 million visitors descend upon Snowdonia each year, with the majority attempting at least some of the walk up Snowdon or hopping on board the 100-year-old Snowdon Mountain Railway to the summit.

 But while almighty Snowdon may be the biggest draw to the region, there are plenty of other things to do in Snowdonia too, from exploring epic waterfalls and beautiful mountain lakes to flying through the sky on the world’s fastest zip line.

 So to help you plan your trip to Snowdonia National Park, these are some of the other fantastic attractions Snowdonia has to offer…

 1. Explore the many pretty towns and villages of Snowdonia

-While Snowdonia National Park may be most well know for its stunning natural landscapes, that doesn’t mean you should skip the area’s many charming towns and villages during your visit.
+While Snowdonia National Park may be most well known for its stunning natural landscapes, that doesn’t mean you should skip the area’s many charming towns and villages during your visit.

 A few of the best places to visit in Snowdonia are:

 Llanberis is one of Snowdonia’s best-known towns, being the starting point of Snowdon’s Llanberis Path, but there’s plenty more to it than this.

 You can take a wander around the town’s many cafes, restaurants and shops (if you forget any of your walking gear, this is the places to buy it!), ride the Llanberis Lake Railway for spectacular views of the surrounding mountains or take a walk up to 13th-century Dolbadarn Castle.